 ‘Children are suffering significant harm due to thresholds, lack of resources, constant changes in social workers and staff sickness.
 There’s a danger of issues being missed and children being lost in the system’ (Jan, Social Worker) (Action for Children 2014)'

-If First Response decides that your concern does not meet the criteria for a S17 or S47 and you disagree with this decision you must escalate it through your line manager following the BSCB’s Escalation procedure.
+If First Response decides that your concern does not meet the criteria for a S17 or S47 and you disagree with this decision you must escalate it through your line manager following the BSCP’s Escalation procedure.